ASPP and Canada Prizes

 The Canada Prizes are awarded annually to the best scholarly books in the humanities and social sciences that have received funding from the Awards to Scholarly Publications Program (ASPP).
 The winning books make an exceptional contribution to scholarship, are engagingly written, and enrich the social, cultural and intellectual life of Canada.

-The Federation for the Humanities and Social Sciences is now accepting nominations for the 2016 Canada Prizes in the Humanities and Social Sciences.
+The Federation for the Humanities and Social Sciences is now accepting nominations for the 2020 Canada Prizes.

 Eligibility and Submission Process

-Books eligible for the 2016 Canada Prizes received funding from the Awards to Scholarly Publications Program (ASPP) between August 1, 2014 and July 31, 2015.
-A list of eligible books is available here.
+Books eligible for the 2020 prizes received funding from the Awards to Scholarly Publications Program (ASPP) between August 1, 2018 and July 31, 2019.
+Publishers are invited to nominate a selection of eligible titles.
+Translations and critical editions are not admissible.
+All nominations must be received by September 30, 2019.

 Questions?
 Email firstname.lastname@example.org.